ntrnghia/coding-agent/README.md

 - Container state is restored (mounts preserved)
 - New messages append to the same debug file
 - **Crash recovery**: If the agent crashed mid-turn, it will automatically continue from where it left off
+- **Multi-model support**: Can resume with a different model than originally used

 ## Debug Log Format